sam-vuong/Drone-Game/README.md

 # Drone-Game
+Class projcet for CS-151 (Object-Oriented Design).
-Side-scrolling game in which the user controls a drone and survives an onslaught of airplanes
+Side-scrolling game in which the user controls a drone and attempts to survive an onslaught of airplanes.